UnknownMysteryOfficial/GCK-Network/README.md

 Add plugin config folders and server properties files to the server.
 Review the pluginlist text document for the links to all needed plugins and acquire said plugins.
 Download and add the earth map (linked in the maps text document) along with using worldpainter to build the custom planet maps (provided in the planets folder).
 Run a server startup script and let server unpack.
 Make necessary config changes and add new plugins or features at will.

-# Making server cracked

-To run offline simply set server properties online-mode to false, then install Nlogin and skinsrestorer.
-If you are not running the server offline said plugins will not be necessary.

 # Dynmap and voting